 Who’s Your Audience:

 When writing a job description, the first question should be, who is your audience?
-You know that you are hiring a marketing manager, why should you care about the audience?
+You are hiring x position; why should you care about the audience?

 If you are a company in Washington State and need to hire a Marketing Manager:

 There are 2 025 “Marketing Manager” jobs listed on Indeed.com

 There are 9,064 “Marketing Manager” jobs listed on LinkedIn.com

 How do you make your Marketing Manager job stand out from the rest?